 - Pirates of the Caribbean: Whenever something improbable happens, the character (usually Jack Sparrow or Captain Teague) insists Sea Turtles were involved.

-, you'd know that the dullest part is always the explanation.
+Johnny: [sternly] Miss Gerraghty, if you had ever read science fiction, you'd know that the dullest part is always the explanation.
 It bores the reader and clutters up the story.
-Especially when the author flunked high-school physics and simply doesn't know how it works."
+Especially when the author flunked high-school physics and simply doesn't know how it works.

 - In Bored of the Rings, the question of whether there might be some more convenient way of disposing of the ring than schlepping it all the way to Fordor is raised and dodged: